 “Show me the money!” is a fairly good movie quote, summarizing thoughts for every business owner.
 It’s even more powerful in the eCommerce world where store owners need to tackle various foggy and uncertain concepts like User eXperience, sales funnels, big data analytics, A/B testing and even “what the hell is CMS”.

-Payment gateways are among this foggy digital concepts.
+Payment gateways are among these foggy digital concepts.
 Everybody “knows” that they are needed, brands like PayPal are publicly known, but nobody understands what they actually do.
-Let’s clear that right of the table…
+Let’s clear that right off the table…

 internet payment gateways are a mandatory part of every web store, in charge of processing credit cards so that the customer order is fully paid.

-This WordPress / WooCommerce plugin is developed having our “Clean & Simple” plugin philosophy in mind – only rudimentary lines of code are included with zero tolerance to bloat or unnecessary function.
-Currently, the plugin works on redirect principle, but we are working on publishing a version 2.0 that will include an inline form for credit card processing.
+This WordPress / WooCommerce plugin is developed having our “Clean & Simple” plugin philosophy in mind – only rudimentary lines of code are included with zero tolerance for bloat or unnecessary function.
+Currently, the plugin works on the redirect principle, but we are working on publishing version 2.0 which will include an inline form for credit card processing.
 On a side note, this plugin is provided “as-is” and we don’t currently provide support around installing and optimizing it for your needs.
-Look at it like a starting ground for WSPay processing.
+Look at it as a starting ground for WSPay processing.

 Hop into Github, download the plugin and tell us what you think!